LeoCenturion/ceia-mlops/README.md

 ### Steps in the ETL Pipeline:
 1. Data Ingestion:
-   - Downloads the dataset from Google Drive.
+   - Downloads the dataset from Kaggle.
    - Stores it in an S3 bucket using MinIO.
 2. Feature Engineering:
    - Scales numerical features (`duration`, `tempo`, `loudness`) using `MinMaxScaler`.